NexPlayer/Unity-SDK/basic/licensing.md

 In the case of Android and iOS, licenses are linked to one or more App IDs, so please make sure your build is set to the allowed ones or contact us to request a modification of what App IDs should be allowed.

-One way you can set this value is by going into Edit > Project Settings > Player and modifying the field called Package Name if the selected platform is Android or Bundle Identifier if it’s iOS.
+One way you can set this value is by navigating into Edit > Project Settings > Player and modifying the field called Package Name if the selected platform is Android or Bundle Identifier if it’s iOS.
 It should be under Identification in the Other Settings collapsible menu.

 ![](../assets/basic/license2.jpg)